 - Leave your down items to air inside uncompressed for a day or so to ensure they are completely dry before packing them away.

-With the prices involved in purchasing waterproofs and down items, we know that washing them yourself can sometimes be a bit daunting.
+We know that washing specialist equipment yourself can sometimes be a bit daunting.
 Never mind the fact that you need a bigol’ tumble drier too!

-At our professional cleaning service at our Ambleside store, we will be using Nikwax® cleaning products and can wash and dry: waterproof jackets & trousers, insulated jackets, sleeping bags, expedition suits and salopettes.
+Take advantage of our down wash service, we will use Nikwax® cleaning products and can wash and dry: waterproof jackets & trousers, insulated jackets, sleeping bags, expedition suits and salopettes.